 Monet’s Triumph: His Garden

-(In deference to the Master, this article is illustrated by Monet’s garden paintings.
-Slide shows of our photos present the garden in May 2010: first, the sun garden, second the lily pond and surroundings.)
+(In deference to the Master of Light, this article is illustrated by Monet’s garden paintings.
+Slide shows of our photos present the garden in May 2010: first, the main two-and-a-half-acre sun garden, or Clos Normand, then the pond with waterlilies and Japanese bridge.)

 This is one wild and woolly garden!
 Color and light dance a jig in squinty sunbeams that dash through the garden and round the pastel house and over the fields.
 Arbors drip clematis and roses.